D3sti/coffeebox/README.md

 ```

-**Cool Feature**: If you modify a file and save your changes, the browser will be automatically updated :)
+**Cool Feature**: If you modify a file and save your changes locally, the browser will be updated on the fly :)

 ---